KoRnZYSIEK/CDP/README.md

 # DISCLAIMER: DO NOT RUN ON HOSTS THAT PORTS CAN BE ACCESSIBLE FROM INTERNET.
 # THE DEMO IS NOT SECURE AND CAN BE EASILY HACKED ;)

-To run this demo you will need:
+To run this demo you will need a Linux machine with:
-* User UID 1000 and 200 not used (will be used by jenkins and nexus users)
+* User UID 1000 and 200 not assigned to an user (they will be used by jenkins and nexus users)
 * Open and free ports: 4444,5555,8081,8080,9000,9092,50000,10022,100023
-* Have the most recent docker-engine (now - v1.12.5) and docker-compose versions installed on a Linux machine.
+* Have the most recent docker-engine (at the moment I write this - v1.12.5) and docker-compose versions installed.
 Instructions:

 [Docker-engine]( https://docs.docker.com/engine/installation/)